 She moved to Colorado in 1978 and won the position of Principal Percussionist with the Colorado Springs Symphony, also taking a few art classes at Pikes Peak Community College.
 She married a handsome young saxophonist named Howard, had 2 sons, and was happy to be just ‘Mom’ for a while.

-Being a creative soul, she returned to music after 5 years.
+Being a creative soul, she returned to music after a few years.
 The family moved to Broomfield in 1993 and Sandra continued her music career, becoming the timpanist for the Littleton Symphony Orchestra in 1994 and expanding her drumming experiences into the rock/blues genre, with a brief foray into Irish drumming and 2 summers as 'The King's Drummer' at the Colorado Renaissance Festival.
+She was also a member of the Musica Sacra Chamber Orchestra/Stratus Chamber Orchestra as a percussionist and timpanist, has played with the Jefferson Symphony and Lakewood Symphony, and has worked with the One World Singers.

 One day in 1997 she decided to seriously explore painting.
 She searched for instruction, and took classes at the Arvada Center where she met Chuck Ceraso. www.chuckceraso.com She studied at Chuck’s studio in Louisville, CO for several years, learning how to work with pastels and see color like the impressionist painters.
 During this time she went to Ghost Ranch for a week long class through Chuck’s studio, and felt the magic of the place, as Georgia O’Keeffe had many years before.

 Feeling a need for more information about art, Sandra attended classes at Front Range Community College.
 During her time there she studied painting and drawing with Lydia Brokaw, Homare Ikeda and Polly Chang, working in acrylic and oils, and took part in many student shows at the FRCC Gallery.
 She has exhibited at many locations in the Denver metro area including Boettcher Concert Hall and the Buell Theater, and is currently teaching art classes at the APEX Community Recreation Center in Arvada, CO.

 Sandra is a member of the Lakewood Arts Council Co-op gallery and is also represented by Xanadu Gallery in Scottsdale, AZ. www.xanadugallery.com as a Studio Artist.
 She has work in the Kaiser Permanente Foundation collection in Colorado.